 Well, I always wonder that myself.
 But I found out what I have to change to make it this year a success and I wanted to share that with you.

 92% of good intentions don’t finish the year, this is mostly because it is about things which are good for you, but you don’t like it and it feels more than a must than something fun and that makes it impossible to continue doing it.
-But another thing is that they are not realistic like I want to lose 15 kg next week, well you won’t even catch this without eating for the rest of the week, so you only get upset when you see your weight after the week, so don’t do that.
+But another thing is that they are not really like I want to lose 15 kg next week, well you won’t even catch this without eating for the rest of the week, so you only get upset when you see your weight after the week, so don’t do that.
 If you are upset you won’t catch your goal and you’ll quit, so make it realistic.

-The 8% of the good intentions that will last forever are based on energy and joy.
+The 8% of the good intentions that will last forever is based on energy and joy.
 They are based on things you miss which you had earlier, or things you want to learn.
 Things that also work is making goals together with your friends or family because when you do it together it is easier to do and you motive each other.
-If you hate to do something, say if I do this, you can do the things you want to do later, but if you don’t do it, we don’t do it.
+If you have to do something, say if I do this, you can do the things you want to do later, but if you don’t do it, we don’t do it.
 When your goal is losing weight and go to the gym, don’t give yourself a pizza, because that made you sport for nothing.
 And at last, work with mini goals, instead of big goals.
 Make the goals easy to reach in a week or month and not in next year, because you won’t see the progress that fast and that works in the opposite direction and we like to get triggered by good things.

 What are my good intentions?